remake/remake-cli/site-src/installing-and-setting-up-remake.md

 In order to use and build a Remake application on your local computer, you need to run Remake's local servier.

-To get the local server started, simply run the following from your project's directory:
+To get the local server started, run the following command from inside your project's directory:

 ```bash
 npm run dev
 ```

-**Great, now you have a local Remake server running on your computer!**
+***Great!*** Now you have a local Remake server running on your computer!

-### Check out the starter application!
+### Check out in a browser!

-In a web browser, go to [http://localhost:3000](http://localhost:3000) to see the Kanban starter application.
+In a web browser, go to [http://localhost:3000](http://localhost:3000) to see your new Kanban starter application.

+**Important:**
-**All of the files for this app live in the `app/` directory.**
+* All of the application files are in the `app/` directory.

-For most applications, you'll never have to edit any files that are outside of the `app/` directory.
+* When you're building a Remake app, you'll rarely have to edit a file that's outside the `app/` directory.

-Before moving on to the next step, make sure you sign up for a user account on your local server!
+Before moving on to the next step,
+1. Load your app in a web browser
+2. Sign up for a user account in your app

 <div class="spacer--8"></div>